technique

 What to check

-Check slip direction, final stitch mount and whether the decrease line mirrors the K2tog side cleanly.
+Check slip direction, stitch mount and whether the decrease mirrors the opposite side.